muckypaws/RetroCheats/COMMODORE/VIC20/Hektik/Hektik.md

 `RUN`

-2) Now Load the second part of the games loader and change line 3 as shown.
+2) Now Load the second part of the game's loader and change line 3 as shown.

 `LOAD""`